Commercial Litigation Costs and Recovery of the Same

 If you have been ordered to pay costs to your opponent, we can assist in disputing costs which may be sought and which you may deem to be excessive and unreasonable.
 We can do this by way of preparation of Points of Dispute and also through negotiations to ensure you will only pay for costs which are reasonably incurred and not exaggerated.

-Should you wish to discuss your costs query with us, please contact us on 01204 397302 or via email at firstname.lastname@example.org.
+Should you wish to discuss your costs query with us, please contact us on 01204 397302 or via email at email@example.com.
 Alternatively, you can complete our online query form and we will contact you to discuss your query further.
+We can provide expert legal advice on costs in our free, no obligation initial consultation.

 Request Your Free Quotation